fatmarker/talk-titles/README.md

 Anti-alias

 ## Translation
 If you want these in another language, all the files are here for you to do that; I will only maintain the English version.

+New branches may be created for different languages.
+Ask if you would like to contribute.

 ## Versioning
 The version number is based on the date of the S-99, its language code, and builds.

-[S-99 year].[S-99 month].[build]-[S-99 language]
+[S-99 year].[S-99 month].[build]

-For example: 16.1.0-E
+For example: 16.1.0